lvapeab/nmt-keras/README.md

  * In [examples/neural_machine_translation.pdf](https://github.com/lvapeab/nmt-keras/blob/master/examples/neural_machine_translation.pdf) you'll find an overview of an attentional NMT system.

- * In [examples/*.ipynb](https://github.com/lvapeab/nmt-keras/blob/master/examples/) you'll find some tutorials for running this library.
+ * In [examples/](https://github.com/lvapeab/nmt-keras/blob/master/examples/) you'll find some tutorials for running this library.
+They are expected to be followed in order:
+    1) [Dataset set up](https://github.com/lvapeab/nmt-keras/blob/master/examples/1_dataset_tutorial.ipynb): Shows how to invoke and configure a Dataset instance for a translation problem.
+    2) [Training tutorial](https://github.com/lvapeab/nmt-keras/blob/master/examples/2_training_tutorial.ipynb): Shows how to call a translation model, link it with the dataset object and construct calllbacks for monitorizing the training.
+    3) [Decoding tutorial](https://github.com/lvapeab/nmt-keras/blob/master/examples/3_decoding_tutorial.ipynb): Shows how to call a trained translation model and use it to translate new text.

 ## Contact